List of Dutch explorations: Svalbard (1596)

 On 10 June 1596, Barentsz and Dutchman Jacob van Heemskerk discovered Bear Island, a week before their discovery of Spitsbergen Island.

 The first undisputed discovery of the archipelago was an expedition led by the Dutch mariner Willem Barentsz, who was looking for the Northern Sea Route to China.
 He first spotted Bjørnøya on 10 June 1596 and the northwestern tip of Spitsbergen on 17 June.
 The sighting of the archipelago was included in the accounts and maps made by the expedition and Spitsbergen was quickly included by cartographers.
 The name Spitsbergen, meaning "pointed mountains" (from the Dutch spits – pointed, bergen – mountains), was at first applied to both the main island and the Svalbard archipelago as a whole.

 Winter surviving in the High Arctic (1596–1597)

 The search for the Northern Sea Route in the 16th century led to its exploration.
 Dutch explorer Willem Barentsz reached the west coast of Novaya Zemlya in 1594, and in a subsequent expedition of 1596 rounded the Northern point and wintered on the Northeast coast.
-Willem Barents, Jacob van Heemskerck and their crew were blocked by the pack ice in the Kara Sea and forced to winter on the east coast of Novaya Zemlya.
+Willem Barentsz, Jacob van Heemskerck and their crew were blocked by the pack ice in the Kara Sea and forced to winter on the east coast of Novaya Zemlya.
 The wintering of the shipwrecked crew in the 'Saved House' was the first successful wintering of Europeans in the High Arctic.
 Twelve of the 17 men managed to survive the polar winter (De Veer, 1917).
 Barentsz died during the expedition, and may have been buried on the northern island.